kiriikp/junk/README.md

 # junk
-This is just for my configs and other things that are too small to warrant their own repositories.
+This is just for my configs and other things that are too small or too dumb to warrant their own repositories.

 ## pretend to be me